 1. Data breaches: Any business that has personal or medical information about its customers, tenants or employees is at risk for a data breach.
 Most states have breach notification laws that not only require a business owner to inform any affected individuals (customers) of a data breach but also specify the manner and period in which the business owner must inform customers.
+Learn more about data breach protection from ERIE.
 Here are coverages you may want to consider:

 - Data Breach Response Expenses: It could cover the expenses you incur when notifying affected individuals of a breach per state laws.

 - Data Breach Liability Coverage: It could cover damages that you are legally obligated to pay when your customers’ nonpublic personal information that is lost, stolen or accidentally released is used fraudulently.
 It also covers the cost to defend lawsuits seeking damages.

 2. Employment practices liability: These days, hiring, firing and day-to-day employee management can be risky business.
 You’d like to think that your employees would never dream of filing a claim or suit against you or your business for discrimination, wrongful termination, harassment or sexual harassment.
 Unfortunately, it does happen.
 Responding to claims or suits like these will require time and money.

 With Employment Practices Liability Coverage, you will not have to face an employment claim on your own.
 It can help protect you against liability damages and cover defense costs.